 Whether you choose a tour for women or everyone, part of the fun of group travel is the chance to get to know people from around the world.
-One of my small group tours with G Adventures, had participants from seven countries, which I loved.
+One of my small group tours with G Adventures, had participants from six different countries, which I loved.
 (We were from: Canada, the U.S., Germany, the U.K., South Africa, Colombia and India.)

 But not all tour operators attract a geographically diverse clientele.
 An American girlfriend of mine joined a two-week tour of Eastern Europe with high-end tour operator Tauck, and was surprised to arrive and find that every other traveller in the group was also American.

 Private Rooms & Single Supplements

 Some companies will promote the fact that they do not charge a single supplement for solo travellers.
 While that may be true, it does not necessarily guarantee you a private room.
 It usually means if there is another solo woman on the trip, you will share a room.
 If not, you will get your own room for no extra charge.

 It can be an adventure rooming with someone you don’t know.
 I had only met my roommate Clemencia twice, years earlier, before we shared a room in India.
 I loved it – it made me feel like I was back in university.
 And I made a dear friend and travel companion in the process.

 If you want the guarantee of your own room you may have to pay a supplement.
 Some policies are changing because of coronavirus and an increased demand for private rooms.
 Be sure you are clear on what’s guaranteed and what isn’t.

 Pace of a Group Tour

 Most organized tours move at a fast pace in order to maximize what you see and experience.
 On a group tour of India, I stayed in nine hotels in 15 days.
 It was an incredible trip and we saw many fascinating places, but I got tired of unpacking and packing.